Hurricane Sally lumbers toward U.S. Gulf Coast, threatens 'catastrophic flooding'

 Sally is the 18th named storm in the Atlantic this year and will be the eighth tropical storm or hurricane to hit the United States - something “very rare if not a record” said Dan Kottlowski, senior meteorologist at AccuWeather, noting that accurate data on historic tropical storms can be elusive.
 The NHC is tracking four named storms in the Atlantic basin.

-Reporting by Jennifer Hiller in Houston and Jonathan Bachman in Gulf Shores, Alabama; Editing by Marguerita Choy and Timothy Gardner
+Reporting by Jennifer Hiller in Houston, Jonathan Bachman in Gulf Shores, Alabama and Laura Sanicola in New York; Editing by Marguerita Choy, Timothy Gardner and Michael Perry

 Our Standards: The Thomson Reuters Trust Principles.